Many UK taxpayers have participated in tax avoidance arrangements, no doubt attracted by the tax savings they expected.

 HMRC published revised settlement terms in November 2020 and has invited those who have yet to resolve their tax positions to come forward and settle.
 If you are a user of a disguised remuneration arrangement and need reliable, straightforward guidance on how to proceed, we can help.

-If you would like a free consultation to discuss your specific circumstances and how we might help you, please contact us.
+Contact us today for a free consultation to discuss your specific circumstances and how we might be able to help you.